mdasifchand/Inference/README.md

 # TODO:
 - Output is represented in the form of numbers
 - Create a dictionary and map numbers to classes (file located at Inference/models/resnet50/classes.txt)
+- Create an example using apache-tvm
+- Use polygraphy to compare runtime latencies between tvm and trt

 # Dependencies